 With respect to the notion of "Missing Capacity", IFIEC Europe is of the opinion that this should be analysed in a multiarea setting, as a perimeter merely focusing on a single-area setting will lead to sub-optimal results, as no synergies between areas with different supply and demand patterns can be taken into account.
 This would lead to unwarranted determination of adequacy concerns and potentially even the building of unnecessary capacity, to the detriment of the consumers through an increase in their overall energy costs (in particular in the case of subsidised capacity remuneration mechanisms).
-IFIEC Europe regrets that the focus of ENTSO-e seems to be exclusively (or at least primarily) on generation assets8, with less attention to the flexibility that for example (explicit and implicit) demand side response or storage can bring to the adequacy discussion, alleviating the potential need for generation capacity that
+IFIEC Europe regrets that the focus of ENTSO-e seems to be exclusively (or at least primarily) on generation assets9, with less attention to the flexibility that for example (explicit and implicit) demand side response or storage can bring to the adequacy discussion, alleviating the potential need for generation capacity that would only be used during very few hours and thus unduly increase the overall system cost.
+The whole section of the demand time series does not even mention demand side response at all!
+Demand side response is only very briefly

-5 First notified to ENTSO-e by e-mail on 23/12/2019, but only rectified on 13/01/2020 by ENTSO-e
+6 First notified to ENTSO-e by e-mail on 23/12/2019, but only rectified on 13/01/2020 by ENTSO-e